MegaAUS/Mega-V2.3-Roblox-Injector/README.md

 # Mega-V2.0-Roblox-Injector
-By downloading this you are adgreeing to:
+By downloading this you agree to:

 Do: